Augmenting Iterative Trajectory for Bilevel Optimization: Methodology, Analysis and Extensions

-Since most ITD-based approaches only established their convergence theory based on the LLS restriction, they neither pay attention to the initialization of iterative trajectory nor take serious consideration of how to choose the iterative trajectory for hyper-gradient calculation.
-Whereas, an improper initialization position chosen for LL variables may slow down the convergence of LL and UL subproblem.
-More importantly, when multiple solutions exist in $\mathcal{S}(\x)$ (i.e., without LLS), the initialization has significant influence on the UL convergence behavior, so there is no guarantee that the iterative trajectory constructed based on the chosen $\y_{0}(\x)$ provides iterates optimizing the UL objective while converging to $\mathcal{S}(\x)$.
-Furthermore, suppose that the LLC assumption is not satisfied, the subsequences of the whole iterative trajectory (i.e., $\mathcal{T}_{0:K}$) no longer have consistent convergence behavior as in the LLC case.
-On this basis, using the whole iterative trajectory for hyper-gradient calculation may lead to the oscillation or divergence of the approximated UL subproblem.
-Overall, the vanilla iterative trajectory adopted by ITD-based approaches has limited flexibility and becomes the bottleneck of existing gradient-based BLO scheme to cover more challenging scenarios.
+Since most ITD-based approaches only established their convergence theory under the LLS restriction, they neither pay attention to the initialization of the iterative trajectory nor carefully consider how to select the trajectory for hyper-gradient calculation.
+In particular, (i) an improper initialization $\y_{0}(\x)$ for the LL variables may slow down the convergence of both LL and UL subproblems.
+More importantly, when multiple solutions exist in $\mathcal{S}(\x)$ (i.e., without LLS), the initialization has a significant influence on the UL convergence behavior, and there is no guarantee that the trajectory constructed from the chosen $\y_{0}(\x)$ can converge to a solution in $\mathcal{S}(\x)$ while optimizing the UL objective. (ii) Moreover, if the LLC assumption does not hold, the subsequences of the iterative trajectory $\mathcal{T}_{0:K}$ no longer enjoy the consistent convergence property as in the convex case.
+In this situation, using the entire trajectory for hyper-gradient calculation may lead to oscillation or even divergence of the UL optimization.
+Overall, the vanilla trajectory adopted by ITD-based approaches thus lacks flexibility and becomes the bottleneck of existing gradient-based BLO scheme to cover more challenging scenarios.
 Though several researches have explored potential techniques, such as aggregating LL and UL gradient information to design new $\mathcal{T}_{k}(\x,\cdot)$ to construct a good approximated BLO problem in Eq.~\eqref{single_re_reform} and successfully relax the theoretical restrictions on LL subproblem to some extent, the situation where the LLC assumption does not hold still needs to be considered.